 Practicum and Internship Flexibility

-Doctoral and clinical Master's students complete an internship during their last year of the program.
+Doctoral and clinical master's students complete an internship during their last year of the program.
 Doctoral students complete practica throughout their second and third years in the program, with the option of a fourth-year field placement.
 Training helps integrate scientific knowledge with clinical application, and you will gain supervision experience with a range of client populations in a variety of clinical settings.
 In addition, there are dozens of practicum and internship sites where you can further develop your interests.

 The school offers its own American Psychological Association-accredited internship program for doctoral internship training.
 We successfully place interns at approved sites across the country that match their interests, including hospitals, academic counseling centers, Veterans Administration facilities, community mental health centers and military internships that prepare you for entering with the rank of captain after graduation.
 During your internship, you will learn under clinical supervision and be prepared to practice, teach or conduct research upon graduation.

-The School of Graduate Psychology, in Hillsboro, Ore., is proud to be one of eight schools within Pacific University's College of Health Professions (CHP).
+The School of Graduate Psychology, in Hillsboro, Oregon is proud to be one of eight schools within Pacific University's College of Health Professions (CHP).
 This dynamic college provides a consortium of graduate and professional health students, creating a unique interdisciplinary environment.

 Students at Pacific are engaged in interdisciplinary study in the first semester while enrolled in Foundations of Interprofessional Practice, a course designed to bring students from all CHP programs together to gain interprofessional knowledge and awareness in a team-based setting.
 Course topics include team building, diversity and leadership.